italia/eudi-wallet-it-python/README.md

 Please read this [README](README.SATOSA.md) any details about how to configure SaToSa with the OpenID4VP Relying Party backend.

-## Setup Documentation
+## Build the Documentation
-For generate the documentaation enter in the terminal the following commands:
+For generate the documentaation enter in the terminal the following commands.
+The last argument is the exclude path (unit tests excluded).
 ````
 cd docs
-sphinx-apidoc -o ./source ../pyeudiw
+sphinx-apidoc -o ./source ../pyeudiw ../pyeudiw/tests
 make html
 ````